DreamerMind/snips-app-helpers/docs/usage.rst

            Remarks:
                    This should not be a problem except that it consume resource with useless purpose

+   Intents do not seem to cover the slot sequence:
+        - @ .../ozie.Calculations.spec.yml intent mathsQuestion [number,function,number,function,number]

    Missing spec for following actions:
            - Snips.Smart_Lights_-_Hue